 One of three SUVs to wear the Range Rover name, the Sport rides a platform that's distinct from the Range Rover Evoque and Range Rover, which are priced about $17,000 lower and $19,000 higher, respectively.
 Compare all three here.
 Following major updates in 2010 that carried over to 2011, the Range Rover Sport gets a slew of multimedia updates for 2012.
 You can compare that model with the 2011 here.

 For an in-depth look at the Range Rover Sport, check out our review of the 2010.
-I'll focus on the SUV's more recent changes and cover how it stacks up against other luxury SUVs.
+I'll focus on the Rover SUV's more recent changes and cover how it stacks up against other luxury SUVs.
 Trim levels include the HSE and Supercharged, which employ a 5.0-liter V-8 in normally aspirated and supercharged configurations, respectively.
 Stack them up here.
 Permanent four-wheel drive is standard.
 We tested an HSE.

 With its 375-horsepower V-8, the Range Rover Sport hustles; four adults onboard had little effect on our test car, which moved out just as well.
 As we've come to expect of Land Rover transmissions, the Range Rover Sport's six-speed automatic upshifts nearly imperceptibly and kicks down multiple gears at once.
 Throw the automatic into Sport mode, and it holds lower gears, providing quick, satisfying accelerator response.

 Want more power?
-The Range Rover Sport Supercharged has a 510-hp supercharged V-8 that sends the 5,816-pound SUV — that's two Mini Cooper hatchbacks and a Steinway grand piano — to 60 mph in just 5.9 seconds, Land Rover says.
+The Land Rover Range Rover Sport Supercharged has a 510-hp supercharged V-8 that sends the 5,816-pound SUV — that's two Mini Cooper hatchbacks and a Steinway grand piano — to 60 mph in just 5.9 seconds, Land Rover says.
 That's about as fast as a V-6 Ford Mustang.
 Serious lead-foots can spring for the quicker V-8-powered BMW X5 xDrive50i or Porsche Cayenne S, which are both at least half a piano lighter.

-Despite Land Rover's venerable off-road capabilities, our Range Rover Sport felt less than confident through a Chicago snowstorm.
+Despite Land Rover's venerable off-roader capabilities, our Range Rover Sport felt less than confident through a Chicago snowstorm.
 Land Rover's Terrain Response system governs the Sport's all-wheel drive, varying drivetrain settings and ride height for the adjustable air suspension at the push of a button.
 Our test car had an optional automatic-locking rear differential — which augments the Range Rover Sport's standard locking center differential and ordinary traction control — to maximize grip from the rear wheels.